How much does rhinoplasty cost in Australia?

 Private health insurance may help to cover some of the surgical, anaesthetic and hospital costs, again depending on the purpose of the rhinoplasty.

-Coverage – as well as the terms and conditions that apply to it – can differ depending on your insurer and policy, so it’s a good idea to check with your health insurance provider upfront to confirm what you will and won’t be covered for.
+Coverage – as well as the terms and conditions that apply to it – can differ depending on your insurer and policy, so it’s a good idea to check with your health insurance provider upfront to confirm what will and won’t be covered.

 Finance options for rhinoplasty

-Dr Callan says, however, that most surgeons do not encourage the use of finance for purely cosmetic procedures.
+Dr Callan says most surgeons do not encourage the use of finance for purely cosmetic procedures.

 Some surgical practices may also offer payment plans, which allow you to pay for the cost of the procedure over a period of time.
-Discuss payment options with your surgeon to see what is available to you and consider your options carefully before committing.
+It is worthwhile to discuss payment options with your surgeon to see what is available to you and consider your options carefully before committing.

 Try our Health Insurance comparison tool to instantly compare Canstar expert rated options.